matplotlib/matplotlib/doc/users/artists.rst

 customize the ``Artists`` it contains.
-Like the :class:`~matplotlib.figure.Figure`, it contains a :class:`~matplotlib.patches.Patch` :attr:`~matplotlib.axes.Axes.axesPatch` which is a :class:`~matplotlib.patches.Rectangle` for Cartesian coordinates and a :class:`~matplotlib.patches.Circle` for polar coordinates; this patch determines the shape, background and border of the plotting region::
+Like the :class:`~matplotlib.figure.Figure`, it contains a :class:`~matplotlib.patches.Patch` :attr:`~matplotlib.axes.Axes.patch` which is a :class:`~matplotlib.patches.Rectangle` for Cartesian coordinates and a :class:`~matplotlib.patches.Circle` for polar coordinates; this patch determines the shape, background and border of the plotting region::

     ax = fig.add_subplot(111)
-    rect = ax.axesPatch  # a Rectangle instance
+    rect = ax.patch  # a Rectangle instance
     rect.set_facecolor('green')

 When you call a plotting method, eg. the canonical